Skip to content

 2. Run the bohra dependency installation

-The initial creation of the conda environments may take some time.
-Once the environments are set up, bohra will try to set up your database environment variables.
+The initial creation of the conda environments may take some time (~10 - 15 minutes).
+Once the environments are set up, if you have added the --setup-databases, bohra will try to set up your database environment variables.
 Although this is not essential it is HIGHLY recommended for ease of running and reproducibility.

 Please be aware of the following:

-• If you elect to say no to setting up a BOHRA_KRAKEN2_DB or BOHRA_SYLPH_DB, you will need to provide EITHER the --kraken2_db OR a --sylph_db flag each time you run bohra if you wish to do speciation or use any features which depend on species (typing and AMR).
+• If you elect to say no to setting up a KRAKEN2_DEFAULT_DB you will need to provide the --kraken2_db flag each time you run bohra if you wish to do speciation or use any features which depend on species (typing and AMR).

 • If you are happy to use the mlst database that comes bundled with the mlst tool, then you can decline setting the BOHRA_PUBMLST_DB and BOHRA_BLAST_DB.

-• If you already have a kraken2 database and/or a sylph database you can press 'n' when asked if you want to download.
+• If you already have a kraken2 database you can press 'n' when asked if you want to download.
 If you select 'y' please make sure that you have enough storage space for the databases.
 Some are quite large, up to 600 GB (half-terabyte).